4ms/SMR/README.md

 *	Six gate/digital inputs (can be used as unscaled CV inputs)
 *	Six CV outputs (0V-8V), driven by PWM

-As of writing this (Sept, 2015), there are two PCB versions: 1.0 and 1.0.1.
-These are functionally identical and this firmware will run exactly the same on both versions.
+As of writing this (March 2016), there are three PCB versions: 1.0, 1.0.1, and 1.0.2.
+These are functionally identical and this firmware will run exactly the same on all versions.

 ## Setting up your environment
 You need to install the GCC ARM toolchain.